notsoweebafterall/financial-ml-research/README.md

 V1 deliberately makes several simplifications.

 - The initial universe contains 60 US stocks rather than the full US equity market.
+- With only 6 stocks per leg (a consequence of the 60-stock universe), individual extreme stock moves can disproportionately influence monthly portfolio returns, as observed during the March-April 2026 semiconductor rally.
+A larger universe would reduce this concentration effect.
 - The characteristic set is price/volume based rather than the full set of characteristics used in the original GKX study.
 - The evaluation window contains only 35 out-of-sample months.
 - Free public market data can introduce coverage and historical-data limitations.